Last updated: February 2023

 For anyone who hates coming back home to a cold house and waiting for ages for the heating to warm up, this is the all-important question.
-Unfortunately, I came to work ill-equipped to perform this task scientifically – lacking a thermometer or any other such means of objective temperature measurement.
-However, I did manage to locate the stopwatch function on my phone, so I switched the radiator on and checked its warmth at one minute intervals, recording my findings using that universal mode of temperature measurement – comparing the surface temperature to the various stages of a hot cup of tea…
+To put this to the test I switched the radiator on and checked its warmth over a 15 minute period.
+Here’s what I found:

 All in all, I was pretty impressed with the RC Wave’s heat up time.
 The radiator was noticeably warmer within the first minute, and within ten minutes the temperature in the room had clearly increased by several degrees and was more than comfortable.
 After 15 minutes, we were all far too hot and I had to open a window; my own folly for setting the radiator to 25 °C!
 It was time for the next test – checking the efficiency of the RC Wave’s thermostat…

 How effective is the RC Wave’s thermostat?

 Thermostats on electric radiators maintain your set temperatures by switching the radiator off and on as temperatures rise and fall.
 An accurate thermostat on an efficient radiator should be able keep your room at a comfortable temperature whilst keeping your radiator switched off for about two-thirds of the time.
 This is great news for your heating bills, because your radiators will only actually use power for a third of the time.
 But would the RC Wave pass the test?